MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ![](media/docker1.png)

-When completed, take a look at all images on the host using the <b>docker images</b> command.
+When completed, take a look at all images on the host using the **docker images** command.
 You should notice a new image.
 Take note of the name or ID for the new image so you can to deploy a container from this image.
 ```
 docker images